sape-ru/enterprise-exception/docs/hde/en/dummies/customizable-exception.md

             ],
             self::FORBIDDEN_UNRELIABLE => [
-                'message' => 'The operation is forbidden for unreliable users', 'show_fe' => false,' // may be ommitted because it's the default behavior ],
+                'message' => 'The operation is forbidden for unreliable users', 'show_fe' => false, // may be ommitted because it's the default behavior ],
         ];
     }